Transductive Information Maximization For Few-Shot Learning: Abstract

 \section{Abstract}

 We introduce Transductive Infomation Maximization (TIM) for few-shot learning.
-Our method maximizes the mutual information between the query features and predictions of a few-shot task, subject to supervision constraints from the support set.
-Furthermore, we propose a new alternating direction solver for our mutual-information loss, which substantially speeds up transductive-inference convergence over gradient-based optimization, while demonstrating similar accuracy performance.
-Following standard few-shot settings, our comprehensive experiments \footnote{Code publicly available at \url{https://github.com/mboudiaf/TIM}} demonstrate that TIM outperforms state-of-the-art methods significantly across all datasets and networks, while using simple cross-entropy training on the base classes, without resorting to complex meta-learning schemes.
-It consistently brings between $2 \%$ to $5 \%$ improvement in accuracy over the best performing methods not only on all the well-established few-shot benchmarks, but also on more challenging scenarios, with domain shifts and larger number of classes.
+Our method maximizes the mutual information between the query features and their label predictions for a given few-shot task, in conjunction with a supervision loss based on the support set.
+Furthermore, we propose a new alternating-direction solver for our mutual-information loss, which substantially speeds up transductive-inference convergence over gradient-based optimization, while yielding similar accuracy.
+TIM inference is modular: it can be used on top of any base-training feature extractor.
+Following standard transductive few-shot settings, our comprehensive experiments\footnote{Code publicly available at \url{https://github.com/mboudiaf/TIM}} demonstrate that TIM outperforms state-of-the-art methods significantly across various datasets and networks, while used on top of a fixed feature extractor trained with simple cross-entropy on the base classes, without resorting to complex meta-learning schemes.
+It consistently brings between $2 \%$ and $5 \%$ improvement in accuracy over the best performing method, not only on all the well-established few-shot benchmarks but also on more challenging scenarios, with domain shifts and larger numbers of classes.